Clear House Accountants Clear House Accountants

 • Taking out expenses from the income

-To ensure you are only claiming for tax benefits for eligible properties, estimate the profit or loss from furnished holiday lettings from any other rental business.
+To ensure you only claim tax benefits for eligible properties, estimate the profit or loss from furnished holiday lettings from any other rental business.

 Loss-making

-Write down the amount on your self-assessment form after deducting losses, if any, from your profit.
+Write down the amount on your self-assessment form after deducting any losses from your profit.

 You may balance your losses against: